 - Most Korean War veterans are Silent Generation members

-- Silent Generation African Americans also grew up during era of Jim Crow but fought for and achieved significant strides in civil rights during their adulthood
+- Silent Generation African Americans also grew up during the era of Jim Crow but fought for and achieved significant strides in civil rights during their adulthood

 - Traditional outlook and clear sense of right and wrong